How KiwiSaver works for individuals

 We cannot give you financial advice.

-KiwiSaver providers with staff who are registered as financial advisors can give you advice.
+KiwiSaver providers can give you financial advice.

 The government KiwiSaver contribution

-There is a yearly government KiwiSaver contribution to members.
+There is a yearly government KiwiSaver contribution to some members.
 KiwiSaver providers apply for this government contribution on behalf of their members.
 The amount of the government contribution depends on how much a member has contributed to their fund from 1 July to 30 June.
 The maximum amount the government contributes is $521.43.

 Finding out more about retirement planning